elifesciences-publications/2017_eLife-1/README.md

+### This code is associated with the paper from Moreau et al., "High-intensity training enhances executive function in children in a randomized, placebo-controlled trial". eLife, 2017. http://dx.doi.org/10.7554/eLife.25062

 # 2017_eLife

 These files accompany the paper "High-intensity Training Enhances Executive Function in Children in a Randomized, Placebo-Controlled Trial" published in 2017 in eLife.